 - 2 tablespoons milk

 - 1 teaspoon vanilla

-- To make the cinnamon sugar topping: In a medium bowl combine the butter, brown sugar, flour, and cinnamon.
+- In a medium bowl combine the butter, brown sugar, flour, and cinnamon.
 Drop by tablespoons over the cake and swirl with a knife.

 - Bake at 350 degrees for 25-30 minutes or until the toothpick comes out nearly clean from the center.